deepsight/C2Centipede/README.md

 Optionally, you can compile the client for windows using pyinstaller wine pyinstaller.exe --onefile --noconsole c2c_client.py

-2)Generate your meterpreter, empire or other trojan pointing to localhost and the port specified on the -p argument (in this case 2233)
+2)Drop the c2centipede client script or executable and the trojan

 3)Run the trojan